LinOTP/LinOTP/linotpd/src/DEVELOP.md

 the `LOGFILE_MAX_LENGTH` configuration setting, and you may wish to amuse yourself by investigating what happens to the value of `LINOTP_LOGGING`.

+### Predefined directory names

+LinOTP predefines certain directory names that should be adapted to the conventions of a specific Linux distribution when preparing a LinOTP distribution package for that distribution.
+These include:

+- `ROOT_DIR`: The “root directory” of the LinOTP configuration file tree.
+By default this is the “Flask application root directory”, `app.root_path`, IOW the directory where LinOTP's `app.py` file is located.
+As mentioned above, the value of `ROOT_DIR` is prepended to the values of other configuration settings for files and directories if these are relative path names.
+A distribution will set this to something more useful such as `/etc/linotp`.

+- `CACHE_DIR`: This directory is used for temporary storage of LinOTP data.
+It defaults to `ROOT_DIR/cache`, but in a distribution will more likely be something like `/var/cache/linotp`.
+Note that the actual caches are supposed to be in subdirectories of this directory in order to avoid namespace issues.
+For example, the resolver cache is found in `CACHE_DIR/resolvers`, and if Beaker is used with a file-backed cache (not the default method), that cache will be in `CACHE_DIR/beaker`.
+These assignments cannot be changed except by changing the LinOTP source code.

+- `DATA_DIR`: Short-lived temporary data can be stored in subdirectories of this directory.
+It defaults to `ROOT_DIR/data` but in a distribution wil probably end up as `/run/linotp`.
+Currently this is only used to cache Mako templates that have been compiled to Python, in the `template-cache` subdirectory.
+Again, this can only be changed by editing the LinOTP source code.

+  Note that while the other directories can usually be created when LinOTP is installed, the volatile nature of `/run` on most systems can make it necessary to recreate `DATA_DIR` at odd times (e.g., after a system reboot).
+Since making new directories in `/run` usually requires root privileges, LinOTP will generally not be a in a position to do it by itself (or shouldn't be in such a position in any case).
+A good approach to use instead is systemd's `tmpfiles` mechanism.
+Installs that do not use systemd (such as Docker-based installs) need to ensure that the directory is created by some other means.

+- `LOGFILE_DIR`: This is where the log file ends up if you're logging to a file (which is something LinOTP does by default).
+By default this is `ROOT_DIR/logs` but distribution packages will probably wish to use something like `/var/log/linotp`.

+If you're making a distribution package, don't edit LinOTP's `settings.py` file to adapt the values of these directories.
+Instead, make a new configuration file and put it in a reasonable place such as `/usr/share/linotp/linotp.cfg`.
+You can then arrange for `LINOTP_CFG` to default to something like

+	/usr/share/linotp/linotp.cfg:/etc/linotp/linotp.cfg

+as discussed in the previous subsection.
+(For the time being, you *will* need to edit the `LINOTP_CFG_DEFAULT` variable near the start of `app.py` to do this, but this may soon change for the better.)

 ## Run the LinOTP development server